Skip to content

 7–10 years

-With proper use and the presence of UV stabilizers in open site conditions.
+With proper use and UV stabilizers in outdoor conditions.

-Maintains impact strength in frost.
-Does not soften or deform in summer heat at an open site.
+Maintains impact strength in cold weather.
+Does not soften or deform in summer heat at outdoor sites.

 4–5 mm

-Seamless wall without joints and mold parting lines.
-Uniform thickness across the entire surface, including corners and necks.
+Seamless wall without joints or parting lines.
+Uniform thickness across the surface, including corners and necks.

 1.4–1.5 kg

-One installer sets up without tools in 2–3 minutes.
+One installer can set it up without tools in 2–3 minutes.
 Critical for sites with frequent equipment relocation.

 2.5%